Get all the latest information on New Products, Sales and Offers.

 CNC Finger Bits

-A wide range of Diamond CNC Finger Bits for CNC machines, working centers and radial arm machines.
+Our vast assortment of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.

-- Sintered: with very soft bond designed for the hardest stones like quartzite
+- Sintered very-soft-bond finger bits designed for the hardest stones like quartzite

-A soft material must be cut with a hard binder finger bit; a hard material requires a soft binder bit.
+Remember, a soft material requires a hard-bond finger bit whereas a hard material requires a soft-bond bit.

-The finger bits must work “on the side”.
-Never enter the material with a movement in Z but only with a lateral movement in X-Y. To enter the material from top to bottom, use the replaceable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.
+The cutting surface of a finger bit is always “on the side”.
+Never plunge a finger bit into a material in the Z-direction, only use a lateral motion in the X-Y plane.
+To plunge from top to bottom, use an interchangeable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.